practicusai/docs/docs/technical-tutorial/distributed-computing/ray/batch-job/batch-job.md

 - Please note that result.csv is a folder that can contain `parts of the processed file` by each worker (Ray executors)
 - Also note that you do **not** need to terminate the cluster since it has a 'py_file' to execute, which defaults `terminate_on_completion` parameter to True.
 - You can change terminate_on_completion to False to keep the cluster running after the job is completed to troubleshoot issues.
-- You can view other `prt.distributed.JobConfig` properties to customize the cluster
+- You can view other `prt.DistJobConfig` properties to customize the cluster

 ## Supplementary Files